In my pursuit of the truth in terms of medical tourism numbers (you know I have an obsession about this…), I came across this gem this week.

 There you have it.
 Never believe what you read on the web… and if it relates to medical tourism numbers, always question it!

-As Editor in Chief of International Medical Travel Journal (IMTJ) and a Healthcare Consultant for LaingBuisson, I am one of Europe’s leading experts on private healthcare, medical tourism and cross border healthcare, providing consultancy and research services, and attending and contributing to major conferences across the world on the subject.
-I am a regular speaker and commentator on medical tourism and the independent healthcare sector.
+As Editor in Chief of International Medical Travel Journal (IMTJ) and a Healthcare Consultant for LaingBuisson, Keith Pollard is one of Europe’s leading experts on private healthcare, medical tourism and cross border healthcare, providing consultancy and research services, and attending and contributing to major conferences across the world on the subject.
+He has been involved in private healthcare, medical travel and cross border healthcare since the 1990s.
+His career has embraced the management of private hospitals in the UK, research and feasibility studies for healthcare ventures, the marketing and business development aspects of healthcare and medical travel and publishing, research and consultancy on cross border healthcare.